-That may be true for some.
-But Chris makes a point of leaving the confines of the Valley from time to time to explore the world’s “remote corners” and to climb the mountains of Asia, Africa and South America.
+But Chris makes a point of leaving the confines of the Valley periodically to explore the world’s “remote corners” and to climb the mountains of Asia, Africa, and South America.
 Getting far away from Silicon Valley for adventure helps make him a better investor, he says.

 Traveling brings balance to his personal life, and fulfills childhood fantasies of being like Indiana Jones or becoming an explorer in outer space.
 It also reminds him that there are places well outside of the San Francisco Bay Area where creative and innovative entrepreneurs work on projects worthy of venture capital.